 The main motivation for the use of GDI+ was transparency for all the primitives.
-Beyond that we got other features like anti-aliasing, gradient filling, bezier lines and filled cardinal splines.
+Beyond that we got other features like anti-aliasing, gradient filling, bezier lines, filled cardinal splines and world coordinate directly implemented by the driver.

 This driver still does not completely replace the GDI Windows base driver, because GDI+ does not have support for XOR.
 Also the applications need to adapt the rendering of text that is slightly different from GDI.
 It is know that GDI+ can be slower than GDI in some cases and faster in other cases, Microsoft does not make this clear.